bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 We can just use the keyspend path.

 So with our vacation pubkey, or with our vacation key, we can sign and spend a transaction lightning immediately.
-Because it's unencumbered by any sort of check sequence, verify or delays, that is the obvious candidate that is going to end up as the key spend path.
+Because it's unencumbered by any sort of `OP_CHECKSEQUENCEVERIFY` or delays, that is the obvious candidate that is going to end up as the key spend path.
-So In taproot, the cheapest way to spend a commitment transaction is going to be using their vacation fee.
+So in taproot, the cheapest way to spend a commitment transaction is going to be using their vacation fee.
-With the ScriptSend path, for the regular local output, it just has a self-delay.
+With the script path spend, for the regular local output, it just has a self-delay.
 We don't really need any other scripts that has other than the one that has this to self delay.

-There is some discussion, there's some discussion as to whether we want to prepend one or something to object sequence verify, but this is, I don't think the discussion is quite done yet.
+There is some discussion, there's some discussion as to whether we want to prepend one or something to `OP_CHECKSEQUENCEVERIFY`, but this is, I don't think the discussion is quite done yet.
-The idea is that we're gonna feed the scripts into MINISCRIPT parsers and generators and then see what the optimal script output is.
+The idea is that we're gonna feed the scripts into miniscript parsers and generators and then see what the optimal script output is.

 But just reading this, people might be confused because they'll say, oh, if CHECK SAFE passed, but say 2-sulfulate is 0, will it go through?
 To solve the layout, this should never be 0.